University of Akron: Relationship with tire and rubber industry

 The tire and rubber industry and the University of Akron have an overlapping history.
 Historically, several rubber corporations, such as Goodyear, Firestone, General Tire and Rubber Company, and Goodrich, had their headquarters in Akron.
 In 1909, the world's first courses in rubber chemistry were offered at the university.
 The university is also credited with featuring the first College of Polymer Science and Polymer Engineering in the world, which was founded in 1988.

 Academics

 The University of Akron offers both undergraduate and graduate degrees, ranging from certificate to doctoral programs.
-The largest college of the university is the Buchtel College of Arts and Sciences.
-Bierce Library is the main campus library.
-It is named for Lucius Bierce, a Civil War era General, whose personal library constituted the first collection of the University Libraries.
+Bierce Library is the main campus library, named for Lucius Bierce, an American Civil War-era General whose personal library constituted the first collection of the University Libraries.

-Academic divisions

 The University of Akron comprises the following colleges, schools, and campuses: